Pelvic Rest during Pregnancy: Reasons & Benefits

 4. Placenta Previa

-Placenta Previa is a condition where the placenta is placed below the cervix instead of the side of the uterus.
+Placenta Previa is where the placenta is placed below the cervix instead of the side of the uterus.
 You could have full or partial placenta previa.
 However, sexual intercourse could mean irritation to the cervix and damage to the placenta that will cause bleeding or even pre-term labour.
+One should have complete pelvic rest for placenta previa.

 5. Cervical complications

 Women who have hernia before pregnancy or develop it during pregnancy are at high risk.
-If the hernia is in a place where the woman could run a risk of pre-term labour, doctors will recommend pelvic rest.
+If the hernia is in a place where the woman could risk pre-term labour, doctors will recommend pelvic rest.

 7. History of miscarriage